Technology Development and Contribution to CTBT

 Nuclear Forensics

 Nuclear forensics in the context of nuclear security is a technical means to support criminal investigations by analyzing the origins, history, transportation routes and intended use of materials out of regulatory control and related evidences seized by law enforcement, based on the measurement of their physical and chemical characteristics such as material compositions.
-We are working on the development of analytical capabilities necessary for nuclear forensics analysis, nuclear forensics library technology including nuclear and radioactive material databases, as well as radiation measurement technology to support first response at the crime scene by law enforcement.
+We are working on the development of analytical capabilities necessary for nuclear forensics analysis, nuclear forensics library including nuclear and radioactive material databases; and building radiation measurement technology to support first response at the crime scene by law enforcement.

 Nuclear Forensics